Imperial–royal

 Today, the abbreviation k. k. is often loosely replaced by k. u. k. ("k and k"), but the two terms are historically and legally distinct.
 The prefix k. u. k. (kaiserlich und königlich) only properly referred to the authorities and institutions of both halves of the empire.
 The first k. (kaiserlich = "imperial") referred to the Emperor of Austria.
 In k. k., the second k. (königlich = "royal", literally "kingly") referred, from 1867, to the King of Bohemia (the Kingdom of Bohemia/Lands of the Bohemian Crown were part of Cisleithania).
 In k. u. k., the second k. (königlich) referred to the King of Hungary.
 Both the titles King of Bohemia and King of Hungary were borne by the Emperor.

-The abbreviation h. k. k., which was frequently used in connexion with the central ministries, meant "high" imperial–royal (hohes kaiserlich-königliches), e.g. in h. k. k.
+The abbreviation h. k. k., which was frequently used in connection with the central ministries, meant "high" imperial–royal (hohes kaiserlich-königliches), e.g. in h. k. k.
 Ministerium für Kultus und Unterricht, h. k. k.
 Statthalterei für Tirol und Vorarlberg, h. k. k.
 Ministerium für Handel und Volkswirthschaft, etc.